avocado-beans/avocado-beans/README.md

-A guy who likes to take on obscure and difficult projects because I don't want to be a react todo-app script kiddie 🤷🏾.
+A guy who likes to take on obscure and difficult projects because I don't want to be a react todo-app script kiddie.

-Languages/techonolgies I use and ❤️:
   - Python (first language i learned + easy to make MVP's)
   - Typescript (type saftey makes js less painful to work with)
   - NextJS (file based routing + love vercel)